---

 ```

-After the app is created, navigate to the app directory (this will be the same as the project name you entered, in this example, `tinybird-demo`).
+After creating the app, navigate to the app directory.
+Its name matches the project name you entered, `tinybird-demo` in this example.

 ```shell